cogini/http_structured_field/README.md

 Elixir library to parse and generate RFC 8941 Structured Field Values for HTTP.

 HTTP headers often need to carry complex structures such as lists of values.
-[RFC 8941]((https://tools.ietf.org/html/rfc8941) specifies a standard format for these fields independent of the RFCs that define the headers.
+[RFC 8941](https://tools.ietf.org/html/rfc8941) specifies a standard format for these fields independent of the RFCs that define the headers.

 This is a work in progress.

-It currently knows how to parse items (including parmeters), and lists of items.
+It currently knows how to parse "items" (including parmeters), and lists of items.

 ## Usage